Discover How to Activate Cold Shock Proteins

 Activation Triggers

-Respond to warmness stress (fever, exercise).
+Respond to heat stress (fever, exercise).

-Kick in when the body temperature drops under 37°C (98.6°F).
+Kick in when body temperature drops under 37°C (98.6°F).

 Functions